naugehyde/bt-sensors-plugin-sk/README.md

 > NOTE: "~/.signalk" is the default signalk home on Linux.
 If you're
 > getting permissions errors executing npm link, try executing "npm link" under sudo.

+## KNOWN ISSUES

+### Configuration Panel

+- Safari 18.1 on OsX produces errors on load that kill the configuration screen.
+No known cause.
+Upgrade to most recent Safari or use Chrome.
+- Unsaved sensor configuration changes are lost after selecting a different sensor.
+Be sure to Save changes for now.
+- Renogy Rover Client, Victron GX, Victron Smart Battery Protect, and Victron VE Bus sensor classes have no default paths currently.
+Users will need to manually input.

+### Runtime

+- IMPORTANT Set `Scan for new devices interval` to `0` after configuration is complete.
+The plugin will run but in Bluetooth-rich environments, or if you have a long range BT 5.3 device, the system Bluetooth stack may fail after 4 hours or so.
+- There's no way that I know of to remove a SK Path without restarting the server.
+So if any active paths are changed by the plugin, you'll still see them hanging around in the data browser growing stale until you restart the server.

 ## CONFIGURATION

 After installing and restarting Signalk you should see a "BT Sensors Plugin" option in the Signalk->Server->Plugin Config page.<br><br>